VaiTon/AlmaAule/README.md

 ## License

-Where not otherwise noted, the code in this repository is licensed under the [GNU Affero General Public License v3.0 (AGPL-3.0)](https://www.gnu.org/licenses/agpl-3.0.en.html).
+Unless otherwise noted, the code in this repository is licensed under the [GNU Affero General Public License v3.0 (AGPL-3.0)](https://www.gnu.org/licenses/agpl-3.0.en.html).

 We follow the [REUSE 3.3](https://reuse.software/) standard for source code licensing and distribution.
 You can find the REUSE configuration file in the root directory of this repository.